 Varicose veins are more common in women than men and generally become more prevalent with age

 Being overweight may cause venous insufficiency and varicose veins

 Long periods of sitting or standing without regular motion or exercise (at work or at home)

 Pregnancy can cause varicosities that may or may not resolve after giving birth

-Depending on the severity of the varicose vein, we will treat it in one of three ways:
+Depending on the cause and severity of the varicose vein, we will treat it in one of the following ways: